When COVID keeps "Mahabali" away from visiting his "subjects" during Onam | Entertainment

 - India

-By Lekshmi Gopalakrishnan Thiruvananthapuram, Aug 20 (PTI): You may think that the demon king Mahabali, who secured a boon from Lord Vishnu to visit his subjects every year on the annual 'Thiru Onam' day as per lore, is just a mythical character.
+In Kerala's lore, demon king Mahabali secured a boon from Lord Vishnu to visit his subjects every year on the annual 'Thiru Onam' day.

-But, come to Malabar, the north Kerala region, on Onam days and you can see ''him'' live, visiting each household in the village, where he is welcomed with traditional lamps and vessels filled to the brim with rice.
+In Malabar, the north Kerala region, Mahabali actually comes to ''life'' in the form of costumed actors on Onam who visit each household in the village, where they are welcomed with traditional lamps and vessels filled to the brim with rice.

-He, in turn, would bless the family members by sprinkling rice on them.
+They in turn bless the family members by sprinkling rice on them.
+But thanks to Covid, for the second year in a row, the traditional artistes, who have got the birth right to deck up as the folk incarnation of the noble demon king, will be unable to enact the decades-old practice tomorrow (Saturday) when the annual 'Thiru Onam' will be celebrated.

 The very scene of him walking and running around the green countryside and paddy fields, donning a heavy headgear and holding an ''olakkuda' (palm leaf umbrella) in the hand besides ringing a brass bell, is a visual treat during the Onam season in the region.

-And, he is none other than ''Onapottan'', the folk representation of Mahabali who is revered as a demigod and symbol of prosperity.
+Known as ''Onapottan'', he is the folk representation of Mahabali who is revered as a demigod and symbol of prosperity.

-However, the people of Malabar have missed the colourful and 'divine' presence of Onapottan for two consecutive Onam seasons including the ongoing one due to the outbreak of the COVID-19 pandemic.

-As the annual 'Thiru Onam'' day falls tomorrow (Saturday), the traditional artistes, who have got the birth right to deck up as the folk incarnation of the noble demon king, are disheartened as they cannot continue the decades-old practice.

 According to local belief, the home visit and blessing by the 'Onapottan'' on the 'uthradom' and 'Thiru Onam' days of the Malayalam month of Chingam are auspicious.